top of page

 If you ask us, the private rooms are absurdly overpriced on Amtrak and coach seats are just fine.
 The exact type of coach seats will depend on which route you’re taking, but they will always be more comfortable than coach on an airplane.
 We talk about what the seats are like in each route review we do.

 For sleeper car passengers, there are 2 types of dining, and which you get depends on which route you take.
-More information on that can be found in the Dining Car section of this article.
+We'll talk more about that in the Dining Car section below.
 These meals are served in a dedicated dining car or through complimentary room service.

-Observation Car On Amtrak Trains Coast Starlight In The Great Wide Train Travel Blog
+Tables In The Observation Car On Amtrak Trains In The Great Wide Travel Blog

-On double-decker trains like the Coast Starlight, California Zephyr, and Empire Builder, the cafe car is the same as the observation car: observation deck on top, cafe on the 1st floor.
-The stairs you will need to traverse are narrow and steep, so be careful, especially while the train is moving and especially if you’re carrying hot beverages.
-If you’re unable to go up and down the stairs, Amtrak employees can help you get what you need (because eating is important, you know).
+On double-decker trains like the Coast Starlight, California Zephyr, and Empire Builder, the cafe car is the same as the observation car: observation deck on top, cafe on the first floor.
+The stairs you will need to traverse are narrow and steep, so be careful, especially while the train is moving and especially if you’re carrying beverages.
+If you’re unable to go up and down the stairs, Amtrak employees should be able to help you get what you need (because eating is important, you know).

 The good news is that, whether you’re in coach class or in a sleeper car, you ARE allowed to bring your own food and non-alcoholic drinks onboard.
 With Amtrak’s generous luggage allowance, it’s easy to bring aboard a small cooler with enough to get you through the longer routes.